Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

   ![Internet experience alert message](assets/images/readme/ieAlert.png)

   To test that this was working I added a temporary alert to my HTML file for any browsers that weren't Internet Explorer.
-This enabled me to check it was working correctly.
+The alert file also appeared when using firefox but as this is only a warning it will not affect the site.

   ![Good browsers](assets/images/readme/goodBrowser.png)